The HKMA Information Centre

 The Centre is open to the public from 1 December 2003.
 Admission is free.

-Guided tours are available daily for general visitors.
-Group visits for schools and non-profit-making organisations can be arranged upon request.
+Guided tours are available on a daily basis.
+Group visits for schools and non-profit-making organisations can also be arranged upon request.

 Enquiry about the Information Centre: 2878 1111.